The American Outlaws: Local chapters

 Newly recognized chapters develop a crest that connects American soccer with local landmarks and/or individuals.
 They receive a banner from AO upon their recognition.
 There are currently 203 official chapters and over 30,000 members.

 American Outlaws chapters

+There are over 200 American Outlaws chapters, present in all states, Washington, D. C., and Puerto Rico, in addition to multiple international chapters:

 Controversy

 Like many supporter groups around the world, The American Outlaws have been involved in a number of controversies of various degrees.
 One was related to whether the organization should be non-profit, and whether travel costs should be paid for staff who work at game fixtures.
 Another involved accusations that the group had a "frat boy" culture that alienated some male and many female members as the organization expanded.
 In response, The American Outlaws created "AO Watch", a group that addresses fan reports of misbehavior by American Outlaw supporters during games.
 The group has also actively undertaken to address racism, sexism, and homophobia before they happen, including working to ban the "puto" chant now banned by FIFA worldwide.